 While it may be true that more people come down with the flu when it’s winter, flu season can last from October to May.
 In some of the southern states, it’s already in the 70s and 80s, but the flu epidemic rages on.
 So even if you think it might be too late to get the vaccine, it’s still a good idea to protect yourself.

 In addition to the vaccine, a few simple habits can keep you flu-free.
 Make sure to wash your hands often with warm water and soap and use hand sanitizer when you can’t.
 Avoid touching your nose, mouth, or eyes (the virus needs an opening to get into your system).

 Also, learn to do the vampire sneeze!
 When you sense a sneeze coming on, sneeze into your elbow instead of your hands.
 Teach this to children by having them pretend they are a vampire with a cape, mysteriously covering their faces.
 While it may be strange at first, once you do it a few times, it will become second nature.

 Also, make sure to keep your house clean and sanitary.
 Wipe down surfaces that get touched often, such as doorknobs, phones, light switches, faucets, and computer keyboards.
-You may also want to look into filters, such as our Finn air purifier, which can capture bacteria and contains a UV-C germicidal lamp that can kill viruses.
+You may also want to look into filters, such as our mod air purifier, which can capture bacteria.